top of page

 • "Fish Food Flakes": The skin flakes that fall off your healing tattoo will have the same ink pigments as your skin has, which is why I call them "Fish Food Flakes"

 • You will start to itch, just like a sunburn when it begins to heal.
-DO NOT SCRATCH OR PICK.
-Continue to wash your tattoo and apply a small amount of lotion.
+DO NOT SCRATCH OR PICK!
+Continue to wash your tattoo and apply a small amount of lotion as needed

 Protecting Your Tattoo:

 After your tattoo has healed, you'll want to keep it protected from the sun's ultraviolet rays from now on.
 These can fade and damage the color of a brilliant tattoo very fast, regardless of your skin's natural pigment.
-Before spending a lot of time in excessive heat, protect your tattoo with a minimum of 30 SPF sunblock.
-Sunblock will keep your tattoo vibrant for many years to come.
+Protect your investment in the art with a minimum of 30 SPF sunblock.
+I like mineral-based sunscreens and linked a few in my aftercare shopping list here along with some other great general moisturizers.
+Great sun protection and skincare will keep your tattoo vibrant for many years to come.

 If you have ANY questions or issues with healing your new tattoo, feel free to contact me!